brillout/wildcard-api/docs/readme.template.md

 Wildcard is a JavaScript library to create a backend API for your Node.js server.

 With Wildcard,
-creating an API endpoint is as easy as creating a JavaScript function:
+creating an API endpoint is as easy as creating a JavaScript function.

 ~~~js
 // Node.js server